valju/idea-case-backend/README.md

 ## Idea Case 2019K Backend, Express Version
-This version uses Express instead of Hapi.
+This version uses Express (instead of Hapi).
+Now ready for studying!

 ## Table of Contents